openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 <td >![](http://lizards.opensuse.org/wp-content/uploads/2011/01/Screenshot-synapse-1.png)
 </td></tr></table>

-Iâ€™m not sure of the functionality that should be present on this vala application, but
+I’m not sure of the functionality that should be present on this vala application, but
-          for the time being Iâ€™ve disabled the Application Indicator on the build (needs hammering on the linking).
-Iâ€™ll take a closer look once I have some more free time.
+          for the time being I’ve disabled the Application Indicator on the build (needs hammering on the linking).
+I’ll take a closer look once I have some more free time.
 So far this should be working only for openSUSE Factory and openSUSE 11.4 milestones.

 Synapse is a semantic file launcher (pretty much the same as hitting ALT+F2 on a GNOME
           session) with some crazy looks and a battalion of plugins.
-Once the dependencies are ok, Iâ€™ll maintain this package and push it to the GNOME:Apps repository.
+Once the dependencies are ok, I’ll maintain this package and push it to the GNOME:Apps repository.

 **
           [Andrew Wafaa: